-- 4.1 The Operational Board shall be established by the Buyer for the purposes of this Contract on which the Supplier and the Buyer shall be represented. - 4.2 The Operational Board members, frequency and location of board meetings and planned start date by which the board shall be established are set out in Annex A to the Schedule. - 4.3 In the event that either Party wishes to replace any of its appointed board members, that Party shall notify the other in writing for approval by the other Party (such approval not to be unreasonably withheld or delayed).
-Each Buyer board member shall have at all times a counterpart Supplier board member of equivalent seniority and expertise. - 4.4 Each Party shall ensure that its board members shall make all reasonable efforts to attend board meetings at which that board member's attendance is required.
-If any board member is not able to attend a board meeting, that person shall use all reasonable endeavours to ensure that a delegate attends the Operational Board meeting in his/her place (wherever possible) and that the delegate is properly briefed and prepared and that he/she is debriefed by such delegate after the board meeting. - 4.5 The purpose of the Operational Board meetings will be to review the Supplier's performance under this Contract.
-The agenda for each meeting that is Buyer-led shall be set by the Buyer and communicated to the Supplier in advance of that meeting; the agenda for each meeting that is Supplier-led shall be set by the Supplier and communicated to the Buyer (where attendance is necessary) in advance of that meeting.
+4.1 The Operational Board shall be established by the Buyer for the purposes of this Contract on which the Supplier and the Buyer shall be represented.

+- 4.2 The Operational Board members, frequency and location of board meetings and planned start date by which the board shall be established are set out in Annex A to the Schedule. - 4.3 In the event that either Party wishes to replace any of its appointed board members, that Party shall notify the other in writing for approval by the other Party (such approval not to be unreasonably withheld or delayed).
+Each Buyer board member shall have at all times a counterpart Supplier board member of - 4.4 equivalent seniority and expertise. - 4.5 Each Party shall ensure that its board members shall make all reasonable efforts to attend board meetings at which that board member's attendance is required.
+If any board member is not able to attend a board meeting, that person shall use all reasonable endeavours to ensure that a delegate attends the Operational Board meeting in his/her place (wherever possible) and that the delegate is properly briefed and prepared and that he/she is debriefed by such delegate after the board meeting. - 4.6 The purpose of the Operational Board meetings will be to review the Supplier's performance under this Contract.
+The agenda for each meeting shall be set by the Buyer and communicated to the Supplier in advance of that meeting.